zilishen/documentation/content/nms/nim/tutorials/templates/reverse-proxy-tutorial.md

 ```

 ### Add the location.json file details

+The schema defined in location.json is used to create a user interface for defining multiple location blocks.
+To understand how this works with the template data, look at the [base.tmpl](#base-tmpl) file and find the section that begins with:

+> ``` go
+> {{ range $locationIndex, $location := $server.locations}}
+> ```

+Since only one augment will be defined, it's important to link the input from the augment template to a specific location block among the many defined by the user.
+Duplicate location blocks are generally not useful.
+To achieve this, the `nameExpression` field in this schema serves as the key element, connecting the content from the augment template to a specific location block.
+You will see this used in the **location.tmpl** file of the augment template in a later step.

 1. Select **location.json**.
 2. Copy and paste the following JSON schema into the **location.json** file editor.